bytecodealliance/wasm-tools/crates/wasm-compose/example/README.md

 If you haven't already, stop the currently running server by pressing `ctrl-c`.

-Start the server again with `cargo run`:
+Start the server again with `cargo run` with the newly composed component:

 ```sh
 cd server